Fever / High Temperature

 • If your child’s fever lasts for more than 5 days, get them seen by your GP

-• The chart below shows how long fever lasts in a child with viral infections.
+• This faces chart shows how long fever lasts in a child with viral infections.
 The faces represent 10 children who have seen their GP with a viral infection.
 Green faces are those children whose fever has recovered within that time period

 The diagrams above are taken from www.whenshouldiworry.com